-Data Summary: Since its establishment in 1966, the Duke Lemur Center has accumulated detailed records for nearly 4200 individuals from over 40 closely related yet biologically diverse prosimian primate taxa.
-Here we release verified data for over 3600 of them, representing the 27 taxa in the table below.
-The large sample sizes, exact dates of events, and longitudinal data that in many cases span an animal’s entire life make these datasets unique, particularly within the primate literature.
+Since its establishment in 1966, the Duke Lemur Center has accumulated detailed records for over 4300 individuals from over 40 closely related yet biologically diverse prosimian primate taxa.
+Here we release verified data for over 3,700 of them, representing the 27 taxa in the table below.
+The large sample sizes, exact dates of events, and longitudinal data that in many cases span an animal’s entire life make these data sets unique, particularly within the primate literature.
 Visitors can download a life history table containing summarized species values for variables relating to ancestry, reproduction, longevity, and body mass, as well as two raw data files containing direct and calculated variables for the individual animals from which the summary table is built.
 We hope that this single source for verified raw data and systematically compiled species values, particularly in combination with associated biological samples and the current live colony for research — all available at the Duke Lemur Center — will support future studies from an enormous spectrum of investigators.

-How to download the data: To download data, please click on the link below.
-You will be taken through a brief registration process, completion of which will link you directly to the data download page.
+To download data, please click on the link below to be taken through a brief registration process.
 If you have previously registered, click on the registration link and you will be given the option to sign in using your email address and return directly to the data download page.
 Click here to register and download data.

 The Duke Lemur Center requires identifying information about researchers, students, and educators who download data so that we can demonstrate levels of use to funding agencies.
 Your registration information will only be used by the DLC for these purposes and will not be shared with a third party.